Alejogb1/job-board/blog-data/how-can-rails-validate-uniqueness-based-on-a-scope-from-a-related-model.md

 id: "how-can-rails-validate-uniqueness-based-on-a-scope-from-a-related-model"
 ---

-, let's tackle this.
+, .
 It's a common scenario, and I remember having to debug a particularly thorny instance of this issue back at _AcmeCorp_ a few years ago.
 We had a complex user hierarchy, and ensuring uniqueness across a specific subset of users related to another table proved… challenging, to say the least.
 What we're talking about here isn't just standard uniqueness; it's uniqueness within a specific context defined by a related model, often called a _scoped uniqueness_.

 To be clear, standard uniqueness validation in rails, achieved with `validates :attribute_name, uniqueness: true`, only guarantees uniqueness within the scope of the table itself.
 We need to go further to encompass a scope derived from another model's associations.